-BEST Womens’ Waterproof Jackets in the UK for 2018
+BEST Womens’ Waterproof Jackets for the UK 2019 (November Update)

 Choosing a waterproof jacket can seem like a major task when you see just how many options there are on the market.

 From the different types of shells, varying materials and waterproofing techniques, colours, shapes and everything in between, it’s not easy to know where to start.

 Plus throw in the pressure that this is also potentially the most important item of clothing in your outdoor and travel wardrobe, and you’d consider just staying home instead!
 But the good news is that we’ve decided to try and simplify the process a bit.

 Whether you’re heading to the mountains, for a weekend out on the trail, or simply for a jaunt in the hills, one thing you can’t afford to be without is good quality rain gear.
 In an ideal world all outdoor activities would take place in sunny, dry weather but some point you’ll get caught in a downpour or hit by a shower where the rain seems to be blowing sideways, and you’ll fair a lot better if you’re wrapped up in a well made outer garment.

 - Waterproof and breathable polyester Sitex 5000 coated Talan fabric

 - Women's Rain Jacket: This well made jacket not only keep you dry for travel/trip, protect you from...